Home

 Nutritional score

-Adding it all up, our nutritional score is losing.
+Adding it all up, our overall nutritional score is negative.
 In order to keep functioning, our bodies need to do more with less.
 That is physically impossible.
-The only possible outcome is that your body straggles for some time, stretching it out to the limits, and then breaks down and becomes diseased.
-At best, you will "get away" with accelerated aging.
-That is, unless you are doing what most folks still aren't:
+The only possible outcome is that your body straggles for some time trying to adapt and adjust, stretching it out to the limits, and then breaks down and becomes diseased.

 natural food diet,

-} supplement the nutrients you can't obtain in sufficient amounts
+supplement the nutrients you can't obtain in sufficient amounts

 from the diet,

-} control your stress level and negative emotions, and
+control your stress level and negative emotions, and